DaveY61/flask-mod-template/README.md

 5. The application now uses a proxy system for modules, which automatically handles access control.
 You don't need to use `@login_required` or `@module_access_required` decorators in your module code.

+6. To set a default role for new users:
+   - In the "Role Setup" page, use the "Default" checkbox next to the role you want to set as default.
+   - Only one role can be set as default at a time.
+   - New users will be automatically assigned this role upon registration or when added by an admin.
+   - If no default role is set, new users will have no role assigned.

 ## User Management

 1. In the Admin Setup, go to the "User Setup" page.